Sriroop21/TIME_CRATE/README.md

 ![TimeCrate Create Crate UI](./images/create-page.png)

+### Components

 1. **React Frontend:** A web application built with React and TypeScript.
 It serves as the user's portal to connect their MetaMask wallet, select a file, configure the release date, and manage their existing TimeCrates.

 2. **Solidity Smart Contract:** An ERC-721 contract deployed on the Ethereum (Sepolia) blockchain.
 It acts as the system's "source of truth," storing the critical metadata for each Crate: the IPFS Content ID (CID), the `releaseTime` (Unix timestamp), and the list of `keeperUrls`.

 3. **Node.js Backend (Orchestrator):** A trust-minimized server that performs the heavy lifting:
    * Encrypts the file with AES-256.
    * Uploads the encrypted blob to IPFS (via Pinata).
    * Splits the AES key into SSS shares.
    * Distributes the shares to the keeper network.
    * Handles the key reconstruction process during the unlock phase.

 4. **Keeper Network:** A set of independent Node.js servers (five in this implementation).
 Their sole job is to store a single key share.
 They are designed to be "stateless" in terms of rules; they must **always** ask the smart contract for permission before releasing their share.

 5. **IPFS (via Pinata):** The decentralized storage network where the encrypted file is durably stored.
 Pinata is used as a "pinning service" to ensure the file remains available.

 ---